 - Pit and quarter the dates, slicing lengthwise.

-- Arrange the greens in a shallow bowl, then top with orange sections, dates, pomegranate arils, toasted almonds and garnish with orange zest.
+- Arrange the greens in a shallow bowl, then top with orange sections, dates, pomegranate arils, toasted almonds and then garnish with a sprinkle of orange zest.

 - Toss with Honey Citrus Dressing just before serving.
 Guaranteed rave reviews!

-This is a flexible spinach salad!
+This is a versatile spinach salad!
 Make it your own by trying these ideas.

-- Use mandarin oranges instead of navel oranges.
+- Use tangerine or mandarin orange sections instead of navel oranges.

 - Substitute pistachios for the almonds.

-- Add some crumbled feta or goat cheese.
+- Add a little crumbled feta or goat cheese.
 Make it a Pomegranate Orange Feta Salad!

-- Make it a meal: Add shredded chicken breasts.
+- Make it a meal: Add shredded or cubed cooked chicken breasts.